methodgames/methodgames.github.io/roleplay.md

     - Consent to an online raid may not be rescinded without the agreement of all parties.
     - Raids require moderation and therefore may be delayed due to staff availability.

-#### May 2024 Faction Wars:
-- The Faction Wars will be a mid-wipe purge **only** for the PRZ that will take place between 5/18/2024 @ 12 PM Eastern until 5/19/2024 @ 10 PM Eastern.
-- Keep an eye on the Discord for more details!

 #### PVP Rules:
 - Players should be able to enter this area without being attacked immediately.
 Players in this zone may not attack players outside of it and vice versa.
 If a fight breaks out in the PRZ, the fight should stop as soon as any player leaves the PVP zone.
 The new life rule does not apply to the PRZ or portions of monuments that extend into the PRZ.
 - The work cart station in this zone is only considered PVP above ground.